Healing chapped lips for portraitsNov 10, 2021

 Have you ever had a client come in for their session with chapped lips?

 Even putting on chapstick does not fix the defined lines that will be prominent in the photograph.
 When you're putting a lot of work into your portraits, you don't want something like chapped lips to throw everything off.

-In this tutorial, I explained the technique I use to heal chapped lips using Photoshop.
+This tutorial explained the technique I use to heal chapped lips using Photoshop.
 It is not just smoothing out the lips.
-There are different tools in Photoshop that you can use to heal chapped lips and make it look like they were never chapped.
+There are different tools in Photoshop that you can use to heal chapped lips and make them look like they were never chapped.
 One of the tools I used was the healing tool.

 The method I use in the tutorial focuses on the highlights and shadows on the lips.
-When you're editing a ton of portraits, you want to use whatever is the quickest method.
-Although the method I mentioned isn't the quickest, in my opinion, it's quicker than using dodge and burn.
+But, of course, when you're editing many portraits, you want to use whatever is the quickest method.
+Although the process I mentioned isn't the fastest, I think it's shorter than dodge and burn.

 There were some extra steps I took after editing the cracks in them.
-For this tutorial, I did use a straight-out-of-camera image and in the full tutorial, you can see that I do edit the luminance in to bring back the highlights from the healing I did.
+For this tutorial, I used a straight-out-of-camera image, and in the full tutorial, you can see that I edited the luminance to bring back the highlights from the healing I did.

-You can really go in there and do as much as you want to get the lips all healed up.
-If it’s something that's far away I wouldn't put too much work into them especially if there are several portrait images you have to edit.
-If it is a close-up image, I would take more time to edit.
+You can go in there and do as much as you want to heal the lips.
+If it's far away, I won't put too much work into them, especially if there are several portrait images you have to edit.
+I will take more time to edit if it is a close-up image.

-This tutorial is great to have in your bag of tricks for editing and it will help you deliver beautiful images.
-Sign up for the premium membership to watch the full tutorial.
+This tutorial is great to have in your bag of editing tricks and will help you deliver beautiful images.